 At the mediation hearing, the mediator will assist the parents in coming to an agreement or defining the issues which the parents cannot agree upon.
 The mediator will inform both of the parties of the language and content of the Contact Guidelines used by the Court.
 If the parents are able to come to an agreement, a consent order will be completed and signed by the parents.
-If the parents are not able to come to a full agreement on the petition and cannot agree on a temporary contact schedule with the child, the mediator will recommend a contact schedule which will be in place until the Court hearing.
-If mediation is not successful, the petitioner must complete Parenting Education and the petition will then be assigned to a Judge for a full hearing at a later date.
+If the parents are not able to come to a full agreement on the petition and cannot agree on a temporary contact schedule with the child, the mediator may recommend a contact schedule which may be in place until the Court hearing.
+If mediation is not successful, the petition will be assigned to a Judge for a full hearing at a later date.

 After an order for custody has been entered, if either parent files a Motion and Affidavit to Modify Custody, the motion will again be referred to mediation (unless bypassed because of a finding of domestic violence or no contact order).
-If no agreement is reached at mediation, the petition would be referred to a Judge after the petitioner has completed the Parenting Education Class (if not previously completed).
+If no agreement is reached at mediation, the petition would be referred to a Judge.
+If not previously completed, each party must complete the Parenting Education Class.

 Additional information can be found in Title 13, Chapter 7 of the Delaware Code.